 Market analysis is the basis for finalizing value estimates on properties for which the industrial appraiser has responsibility.
-Even though many industrial properties are unique in nature, the market for this type property is analyzed to see how market forces affect the values of similar properties.
+Even though many industrial properties are unique in nature, the market for this type property is analyzed to see how the values of similar or similar as possible properties are affected by market forces.
 Industrial properties, such as machine shops, have many similar facilities that can be compared to the subject property in terms of type and size of equipment, type of property fabricated or serviced at the subject facility, and other factors.
 Those similarities help the appraiser estimate the value of the subject property.
 However, some facilities, such as specialty chemical plants, are so unique in nature that the appraiser must use the closest available plant in terms of output quantity, type of product manufactured, and other factors to estimate the value of the subject property.
 Many industrial properties use the same type of building and, depending on the type of business, may use the same type of manufacturing or service equipment.
-However, the manner in which the entire business operation is structured makes that particular facility unique.
+However, the manner in which the entire business operation is put together makes that particular facility unique.
 The CAD uses information from similar businesses to examine the real and business personal property values at a particular business, but the individual characteristics of the business being reviewed determine the value estimation.
 Many of the buildings encountered at industrial facilities are generic in construction, such as pre-engineered metal buildings.
 The cost per square foot to construct these type structures can be used to estimate values at facilities that have similarly constructed buildings.
-Differences in construction are accounted for when estimating the final value of the property being reviewed.
+The building as constructed will have differences that must be taken into account when estimating the final value of the property being reviewed.